Homeschooling in Florida: A comprehensive guide for parents

 Attendance

 Unlike public or private schools, Florida does not have specific day or hour requirements for home education students.
-However, your student must show regular progress, and annual evaluations help verify that learning is taking place.
+However, your child must show regular progress, and annual evaluations help verify that learning is taking place.

 Umbrella or private schools may have their own attendance and reporting expectations, so be sure to follow any additional rules if you're using one of those options instead of a home education program.